taowa/pubkeys/README.md

 phone and Windows machines.
 Note that these keys should **never** certify keys that aren't my main key.
 If they do, please let me know.

+On occasion you may find a `travelphone.asc`.
+This is the key for my phone while I'm travelling.
+If it's there, I probably won't be able to reply to you if messages are encrypted to `Phone.asc`.

 ## Certification Policy
 I will certify (sign) a User ID when I am reasonably certain that it is